 Whether you’ve been playing disc golf for years or just picking this game for the very first time, a putter is a must-have in your disc selection.
 Putters are generally blunt-edged and low speed, which makes them slow down quite faster than other types of discs (drivers and midranges).
 In essence, putters are discs that travel short distances, but with deadly accuracy.
 You should use a putter when you’re nearer to the basket and want to sink the disk into the basket for completion.

 Given that disc golf has become more popular than ever, there are a lot of different manufacturers out there.
-So to make it much easier for you, here are the best disc golf putters for 2021.
+So to make it much easier for you, here are the best disc golf putters for the upcoming season.

 Speed: 2.0, Glide: 3.0, Turn: 0.0, Fade: 1.0